guywgriffiths/orb/README.md

 The USB-A socket can be used to switch USB powered devices on and off such as lamps and fans.
 It also has a piezo-electric buzzer.
 Additionally it has an RF 433Mhz reciever that can be dynamically configured to control the devices functions using many EV1527 4CH transmitters.

 Here's the a picture of the first Orb.
+See the wiki pages for more pictures.

 <img src="https://user-images.githubusercontent.com/2019989/41097744-677b9d02-6a9c-11e8-8952-004872332f09.jpg" width=400>